-Exhibitions of my Apple-1 computer
+Exhibitions of my Apple-1 computers

 My Apple-1 on display